Omulosi/my-site/src/content/blog/context-api-reducer-pattern/index.md

 ---
-layout: post
 title: "React ContextAPI and the Reducer Pattern"
 description: ""
 author: "John Paul"
 date: "2020-01-06"
-categories: ["react"]
+tags: ["react"]
 ---

 Performing logic on data within components becomes more difficult as the amount of data increases.

 Consequently, as components grow and deal with larger sets of data, the storing and transportation of state across the entire application increasingly becomes more and more cumbersome as well.